thecodeteam/viprcommand/README.md

 viprcommand -username {user} -password {pswd}
 ```

-## Install Setuptools

-Follow these steps only if you have python 2.7.
-If you don't know what version of python you have,
-type in the commnad line "python --version".

 # Context tree

 After logging into ViPR Command it will initially land in root context.
 From there using "cd" command (explained below) one can navigate to different contexts and sub-contexts.
 There are 3 components to each context: resources, sub-context and actions.